digitalcraftsman/hugo-type-theme/exampleSite/content/post/hugo-is-for-lovers.md

 Save it somewhere specific as we will be using it in the next step.

-More complete instructions are available at [installing hugo](/overview/installing/)
+Complete instructions are available at [installing hugo](/overview/installing/)

 <!--more-->